Classes and Advising

 Sponsored by the Psi Chi

-Each Spring, undergraduate and graduate psychology students have an opportunity to talk about their research activities with other students and members of the University, display posters in the Psychology Department's lobby, and give selected demonstrations of laboratory activities.
+Each Spring, undergraduate and graduate psychology students have an opportunity to talk about their research activities with other students and members of the University, display posters in the Psychology Department, and give selected demonstrations of laboratory activities.

 The holiday season is just around the corner.
 Get out of the cold and spend your winter break doing good on a volunteer adventure that makes a difference.
 Experience the true meaning of "it is better to give then receive" by joining one of GoEco's volunteer projects.
 We have selected some great projects that will take your winter break from ho-hum to life-changing!